ZurabShatirishvili/judo-belt-detection-case-study/README.md

 No source photographs, annotations, dataset files, trained model weights, or generated outputs are included in this repository.

-The photographs used for development depicted identifiable individuals and are not distributed publicly.

 Any future implementation involving identifiable individuals should use:

 - Appropriately licensed or authorized photographs